jhgg/electron/docs/api/system-preferences.md

 * `prefersReducedMotion` Boolean - Determines whether the user desires reduced motion based on platform APIs.

 Returns an object with system animation settings.

+## Properties

+### `systemPreferences.appLevelAppearance` _macOS_

+A `String` property that determines the macOS appearance setting for your application.
+This maps to values in: [NSApplication.appearance](https://developer.apple.com/documentation/appkit/nsapplication/2967170-appearance?language=objc).
+Setting this will override the system default as well as the value of `getEffectiveAppearance`.

+Possible values that can be set are `dark` and `light`, and possible return values are `dark`, `light`, and `unknown`.